Skip to Content

 Opening Ceremony Special

-VALID ONLY on Saturday, January 28 from 11am – 12pm.
-Free entrance for visitors who wear traditional outfits (no religious outfits), military, and scout uniforms (no costumes).
+VALID ONLY on Saturday, February 10 from 12PM to 1PM.
+Free admission for guests wearing traditional outfits (no religious outfits), military, and scout uniforms (no costumes).

 Cultural Village

-Tet Festival’s Cultural Village (also known as Làng Việt Nam in Vietnamese) is a replica of a traditional village in Việt Nam.
-The village is comprised of cultural exhibits, galleries, and models of Vietnamese architecture throughout.
+Also known as Làng Việt Nam in Vietnamese, the Cultural Village is a replica of a traditional village in Việt Nam.
+Visit the Village to see cultural exhibits, galleries, and models of Vietnamese architecture.

 Raising of the Bamboo – Lễ Dựng Nêu